d3z/AdventOfCode/README.md

 Pretty simple regexp puzzles.
 I'm no regexp master though so mine could probably be improved.
 Again, they worked :) The whole thing could very likely have been solved in a single regexp (one for each part of the puzzle at any rate) but I think keeping them separate makes it a little more readable.

+## Day six
+I'm not overly happy with my solution here.
+I know there must be a way to do this without necessarily saving the entire state, but I haven't had time today to work on it.
+I'll search for other solutions and copy ... ah, I mean, refactor.